aloknsingh/rc-machinelearning-topics/ProbabilityDistributions/BetaDistribution.md

 ## Application
+Beta and it's cousin Dirichlet has a many applications.
+In ML context Dirichlet is used in the topic modeling LDA.

+## Example
 Here we can see the output plot using R to use beta distribution to estimate the probability of the coin.
 Note that in the end the maximum probability is at 0.65
 ![](beta_as_estimator.png)